bmritz/cookiecutter-hypermodern-python/README.md

   - Check the [Release Workflow](./{{cookiecutter.project_name}}/.github/workflows/release.yml) to see what secrets need to be set for successful release.
 Secrets will look something like `${{ secrets.<> }}` in that file.
   - Note: `${{ secrets.GITHUB_TOKEN }}` is set up automatically by Github Actions on each run in a typical set up.

+### Setup The Documentation
+- Log into readthedocs.io (log in with github username, and authorize readthedocs to read the repository)
+- Select your newly created repository to track for builds

 ## Features